Exhibit 1, 242 FW 2

 Non-routine tasks are defined as working on, near, or with unlabeled piping, unlabeled containers of an unknown substance, confined space entry where a hazardous substance may be present, or a one-time task using a hazardous material differently than intended (e.g., using a paint solvent to remove stains from tile floors).
 Your Project Leader/supervisor/facility manager must take the following steps to prepare for non-routine tasks:

-10. CONTRACTORS.
-All contractors performing work at sites covered by this plan must follow the requirements of this plan.
+10. CONTRACTORS/CONCESSIONAIRES/COOPERATORS.
+All contractors/concessionaires/cooperators performing work at sites covered by this plan must follow the requirements of this plan.

-[Insert name of Project Leader/supervisor/facility manager] (or designee) must provide contractors the following information:
+[Insert name of Project Leader/supervisor] (or designee) must provide contractors/concessionaires/cooperators the following information:

-Anyone bringing hazardous materials on site must provide [insert name] with the appropriate hazard information on these substances, including the labels, MSDSs, and the precautionary measures to take when working with these chemicals.
+Anyone bringing hazardous materials on site must provide [insert name] with the appropriate hazard information on these substances, including the labels, SDSs / MSDSs, and the precautionary measures to take when working with these chemicals.
 Without specific prior approval of the Project Leader, the contractor/concessionaire must remove all chemical containers and potential hazardous wastes from Service property prior to the end of the contract.

 (SEE FWS FORM 3-2288)